 Blue Point Brewing Company — Patchogue

-Located in the heart of Patchogue, just off main street is Blue Point Brewery, known to be both kid-and dog-friendly.
+Located in the heart of Patchogue, just off Main Street, is Blue Point Brewery, known to be both kid- and dog-friendly.
 It is also known for brewing accessible beers.
 In 2019, Blue Point moved to a new state-of-the-art location on Main Street in Patchogue, just a short walk from the original brewery.
-It features a gastropub with a full menu.
-Be sure to check its website for current tasting room hours.
+It features a gastropub with a full menu, a foosball table and more.

 Harbor Head Brewing Company — Northport

 Right on Northport's Main Street, Harbor Head Brewing Company is a convenient stop during a shopping trip.
 Similar to other breweries, it does not serve food, but there is plenty to choose from along Main Street.
 It also has a large outdoor space for the family to enjoy while you sip your beer.
 Hours vary based on season, so check its website for the most updated information.

 Port Jeff Brewing Company is tucked off of Main Street at the end of a small shopping center.
 The tasting room is small, but there is an outdoor deck area to enjoy your brews.
 It makes for a great trip during nice weather, with an ice cream shop for little ones just across from the brewery.
 Adventurous?
 Consider a ferry trip to Bridgeport.
 Tasting room hours vary, so check its website or call before heading out.

 Kid-Friendly Breweries and Beer Gardens on LI's East End